BUILDING LAW FIRM AND IN HOUSE

 IN A COST EFFECTIVE WAY

-In July 2019, Stacey Slater, Founder and President of Pro Bono Strategies LLC consulting business in NYC and New Jersey, concluded a rewarding 14-year experience as the Pro Bono Partner for Nixon Peabody LLP, an Am Law 100 law firm with 13 offices across the U.S., where she developed the firm’s pro bono policies and infrastructure, maintained relationships with a large network of legal service providers, and organized many successful pro bono projects and clinics, increasing the firm's pro bono participation rate from 48% to 91%.
+Stacey Slater, Founder and President of Pro Bono Strategies LLC consulting business in NYC and New Jersey, enjoyed a rewarding 14-year experience as the Pro Bono Partner for Nixon Peabody LLP, an Am Law 100 law firm with 13 offices across the U.S., where she developed the firm’s pro bono policies and infrastructure, maintained relationships with a large network of legal service providers, and organized many successful pro bono projects and clinics, increasing the firm's pro bono participation rate from 48% to 91%.

 Under Stacey's leadership:

 Number of lawyers who did over 20 hours per year more than tripled.

 Firm’s ranking on the American Lawyer’s Pro Bono Scorecard rose from 141 in 2005 to 47 in 2018.

 Firm won many pro bono awards and garnered much media attention on pro bono successes.

 1. Pro bono provides excellent training and hands-on experience for law firm associates and in house lawyers.